hl7au/au-fhir-core/input/pagecontent/medicine-information.md

 AU Core defines the following profiles:
 - [AU Core Medication](StructureDefinition-au-core-medication.html): to support medicinal product identification in an Australian healthcare context
-- [AU Core MedicationDispense](StructureDefinition-au-core-medicationdispense.html): to support dispense records and medication management use cases in an Australian healthcare context.
+- [AU Core MedicationDispense](StructureDefinition-au-core-medicationdispense.html)  (with AU Core Medication): to support dispense records and medication management use cases in an Australian healthcare context.
 - [AU Core MedicationRequest](StructureDefinition-au-core-medicationrequest.html) (with AU Core Medication): to support prescription, ordering, and ePrescribing use cases.
 - [AU Core MedicationStatement](StructureDefinition-au-core-medicationstatement.html) (with AU Core Medication): to support summary statements of medicine use.